Benchmarking Differentially Private Tabular Data Synthesis: Problem Formulation

 \begin{definition}[Differential Privacy] An algorithm $\mathcal{A}$ satisfies $(\varepsilon,\delta)$-differential privacy ($(\varepsilon,\delta)$-DP) if and only if for any two neighboring datasets $D$ and $D'$ and any $T\subseteq \text{Range}(\mathbf{A})$, we have

 \end{definition} Here, we say two datasets are neighboring ($D \simeq D'$) when they differ on one tuple/sample.
-To achieve DP in different scenarios, many mechanisms have been employed, such as Gaussian mechanism~\cite{mironov2017renyi}, exponential mechanism~\cite{mckenna2022aim, liu2021iterative} and DP-SGD~\cite{mironov2019r}.
-We provide a detailed introduction to them in the appendix.
+To achieve DP in different scenarios, many mechanisms have been employed, such as Gaussian mechanism~\cite{mironov2017renyi}, exponential mechanism~\cite{mckenna2022aim, liu2021iterative}, and DP-SGD~\cite{mironov2019r}.
+We provide a detailed introduction to them in the appendix of our full paper~\cite{chen2025benchmarking}.
 In our work, we use R\'enyi DP as a tight composition tool, defined as:

 \begin{definition}[R\'enyi DP~\cite{mironov2017renyi}] We say that an algorithm $\mathcal{A}$ satisfies $(\alpha, \varepsilon)$-R\'enyi DP ($(\alpha, \varepsilon)$-RDP) if and only if for any two neighboring datasets $D$ and $D'$